Utilities for UAF Digital All-Sky Camera: reading and plotting

 el, same shape as the image(s), along with camera position in

-- Be sure you know if you're using magnetic north or geographic north, or you'll see a rotation by the declination.
+- Be sure you know if you're using magnetic north or geographic north

-- Note the date in the filename--perhaps the camera was moved since before or long after that date?
+- Note the calibration date in the filename--was the camera was moved since that date?

 A common task in auroral and airglow analysis is to project the image to an imaginary alttiude, that is, as if all the brightness were coming from that altitude.
 Each wavelength has a distinctive peak emission altitude due to the energies, kinetic reactions and vertical density profiles involved.